rm511130/Physna_Training/README.md

 ## 3. Navigating the Physna User Interface<a name="navigating-the-ui"><a/>

 - This section covers the main page of Physna's UI and all of its features.
-- Once familiarized with the features available, you will have a Workshop Lab to reinforced what has been described.
+- Once familiarized with the features available, you will have a Workshop Lab to reinforce what has been described.
-- Depending on your user role and the set of features your company has subscribed to use, some of the menu items shown in this document may not be active or available to you.
+- Depending on your user role and the set of features your company has subscribed to use, menu items shown in this document may not be active or available to you.
 - Physna's UI is being actively updated to use React.
 Some of its features will still be based on an older UI design that is being deprecated, but the functionality has been tested and will not affect the Workshop Labs.

 ![](./images/thin_line.jpg)
 ### 3a.
 Main Landing Page<a name="Main_Landing_Page"></a>

-- The main landing page, as seen below, is packed with features that are one click-away from delivering great insights into your 3D models.
+- The main landing page, as seen below, is packed with features that are one click away from delivering great insights into your 3D models.

 <kbd>![Unmarked_Main_Page](./images/Unmarked_Main_Page_v2.jpg)</kbd>